||Born: September 3, 1988

 Emsley-Pai spent the season mainly as a backup catcher at West Virginia, with a brief stint filling in at Altoona.
 He continued his pattern of hitting for a low average with a huge walk total, although he did quadruple his career HR total.
 Even AA pitchers couldn’t avoid walking him.
 He threw out 43% of base stealers.

-Emsley-Pai won’t be eligible for minor league free agency for another two years, so he’ll probably return as an organizational catcher.
-The Pirates are going to have a lot of catching options in class A, though, so he may not get much playing time.
+Emsley-Pai won’t be eligible for minor league free agency for another two years, so he’ll return as an organizational catcher.
+He may get some time at higher levels, as he opened the season on the Indianapolis roster.

 |2015: Minor League Contract|